Imago

 Watch What’s Trending Now!

 With a win over Fritz, Djokovic became the oldest athlete in the Open Era to win all four men’s singles semifinals at Grand Slam events in a single season.
 Of course, doing so at the age of 38 years and 94 days is a commendable feat.
-But what makes this special is that it’s his daughter, Tara’s, eighth birthday.
+But what makes this even more special is his daughter, Tara’s, eighth birthday.
 During the on-court interview, the Serbian said, “It’s 20 minutes to midnight.
 Here on 2nd September, it’s my daughter’s birthday.
 So, this is a big present for her.”

 And the dance at the end?
 It was a surprise present for her as well.
 Djokovic continued, “She’s gonna rate me tomorrow, how was the dance, because she taught me how to dance.
 It’s a K-Pop Demon Hunters.
 Soda Pop is the name of the song.
 Obviously, it’s a big thing globally for teenagers and kids.
 But I didn’t know about it before my daughter told a few months ago about it.
 So, we’re at home, doing different choreographies and this is one of them.
 So, hopefully I’ll make her smile when she wakes up tomorrow morning.”